 From 10th to 14th July, Tenerife will host the third edition of the Professional Performing Arts Market of the South Atlantic, MAPAS 2019, which has become an international benchmark in performing arts and music from Africa, Latin America and Southern Europe.
 Once again, the event will bring together artists and programmers from across the five continents.

-In his speech, José Luis Rivero emphasised that MAPAS “has consolidated its position as a platform for Canarian performing arts around the world and as a platform for performing arts from around the world in the Canary Islands”.
-"The tri-continental confluence is brought to life in Tenerife”, he added.
+In his speech, José Luis Rivero emphasized that MAPAS “has consolidated its position as a platform for Canarian performing arts around the world and as a platform for performing arts from around the world in the Canary Islands”.
+"The tri-continental confluence is brought to life in Tenerife", I added.
 He also noted the significant returns on investment at the last edition of the event: around 5 million euros, with an average exceeding 1,000 euros per visitor and 300 euros per Canarian resident.

-The figures for MAPAS 2019, organised by the Cabildo de Tenerife, unahoramenos and Circulart, are once again very positive, with high participation rates: 138 artistic and musical groups from 27 countries, 30 artistic representation agencies and 149 programmers and cultural agents with 40 different nationalities.
+The figures for MAPAS 2019, organized by the Cabildo de Tenerife, unahoramenos and Circulart, are once again very positive, with high participation rates: 138 artistic and musical groups from 27 countries, 30 artistic representation agencies and 149 programmers and cultural agents with 40 different nationalities.

-The 138 artistic groups and 30 representation agencies will be able to meet with almost 150 programmers and cultural agents in order to find business and distribution opportunities for their artistic proposals and formalise agreements for future collaboration.
+The 138 artistic groups and 30 representation agencies will be able to meet with almost 150 programmers and cultural agents in order to find business and distribution opportunities for their artistic proposals and formalize agreements for future collaboration.
 The business networking event will be held at TEA Tenerife Espacio de las Artes on Friday 12th and Saturday 13th July from 10:00 to 14:00.
 These brief meetings, each lasting 12 minutes, will allow the artists to show their creations to programmers from 40 different countries.
-At the last edition of MAPAS, around 3,500 professional meetings were scheduled, giving rise to numerous subsequent agreements.
+At the last edition of MAPS, around 3,500 professional meetings were scheduled, giving rise to numerous subsequent agreements.

-In addition, a total of 59 artists and groups from 23 countries will have the opportunity to perform their work to an audience and to programmers in the artistic performances which have been organised for the five days of the market.
+In addition, a total of 59 artists and groups from 23 countries will have the opportunity to perform their work to an audience and to programmers in the artistic performances which have been organized for the five days of the market.
 Thirty of the performances will focus on the performing arts (6 from Africa, 7 from Latin America, 9 from the Canary Islands and 8 from other areas in Spain) and 28 will be concerts (11 from Africa, 10 from Latin America, 5 from the Canary Islands and 2 from the rest of Spain).
 More than 50 Canarian artists and representation agencies will participate in MAPAS 2019, and 14 of them will perform their shows to the public.

 A dance show premiere to kick off the third edition

-The opening show for this third edition will be performed by Lava, the Auditorio de Tenerife dance company, whose artistic director, Daniel Abreu, created and directed Abisal [Abyssal], a 60-minute show which will premiere on Wednesday 10th July at 20:00 in the Sala Sinfónica at the Auditorio de Tenerife to launch MAPAS 2019.
+The opening show for this third edition will be performed by Lava, the Auditorio de Tenerife dance company, whose artistic director, Daniel Abreu, created and directed Abyssal [Abyssal], a 60-minute show which will premiere on Wednesday 10th July at 20:00 in the Sala Sinfónica at the Auditorio de Tenerife to launch MAPAS 2019.

 In the show, the six dancers will bring to life a pure, profound geography of water amid sediment and air, shade, calm, unimaginable fauna, a place unfit for habitation.
 Daniel Abreu explains in his description of the show that “love is what drives the world and every one of the actions of these six dancers reflects this.
 I cannot conceive of dance without love… In my imagination, it carries me into the blue depths of the sea, to the beautiful creatures and expanses of obsidian sediment and other volcanic residues ”.

-MAPAS will also pay tribute to its Cartógrafo Ilustre of 2019, awarding the prize to Hassane Kouyaté (Burkina Faso, 1964), a griot, actor, percussionist, stage director and key ambassador of African culture, who has demonstrated that the distance imposed by oceans and borders are nothing when it comes to sharing art.
+MAPAS will also pay tribute to its Illustrious Cartographer of 2019, awarding the prize to Hassane Kouyaté (Burkina Faso, 1964), a griot, actor, percussionist, stage director and key ambassador of African culture, who has demonstrated that the distance imposed by oceans and borders are nothing when it comes to sharing art.
 Kouyaté possesses extensive training and experience, and has attained great prestige throughout his career.
 He has played a central role in producing geographical maps of culture.
 The shows performed by this figurehead of the performing arts, with their social and creative engagement, have moved audiences in Burkina Faso, Ivory Coast, Niger, Mali, Senegal, Togo, Guinea, Congo, Morocco, Algeria, Tunisia, Venezuela, Mexico, Brazil, Reunion, Canada, the United States, Switzerland, France, Belgium, Spain, Austria, Germany and Cuba.

-The Performing Arts Market of the South Atlantic will also feature an extensive professional and academic programme, with lectures by Sylvie Durán, minister of Culture and Youth of Costa Rica, who will talk about networking, and Daniela Bosé, a lecturer and professional who will present her perspective on the role of women in the music industry.
+The Performing Arts Market of the South Atlantic will also feature an extensive professional and academic program, with lectures by Sylvie Durán, minister of Culture and Youth of Costa Rica, who will talk about networking, and Daniela Bosé, a lecturer and professional who will present her perspective on the role of women in the music industry.
 Interesting debates will also be held, considering the advantages of cooperation in the cultural sector and the performance of women in the Ibero-American performing arts.

 Meanwhile, the Director of Culture of the Cabildo de Tenerife, José Luis Rivero, will present the Tenerife model of performing arts and music, along with the challenges and opportunities for companies.
 His talk is one of eight which will be held during the market, addressing matters of interest to artists, programmers and cultural agents.

-MAPAS, a platform for international connections
+MAPS, a platform for international connections

 The third edition of MAPAS positions the festival as an international benchmark in the cultural and creative industries and as an international meeting point for the performing arts.

-With a focus on rigorous, professional analysis and debate, associations and organisations which form part of the business fabric of the performing arts sector all over the world - such as the Association for the Development of the Iberoamerican Music Industry (ADIMI), Global Music Market Network (GLOMNET), the Iberoamerican General Secretariat (SEGIB), the Euro-Latin-American Network of Performing Arts (REDELAE), the Spanish Network of Theatres and Auditoriums (REDESCENA) and Satélite Lat - Women in the Latin American Music Industry, among others - will participate in the Network Meeting to work to boost culture, transport artistic endeavours to the international level and consolidate the creative industries through proposals based on innovation and consensus.
+With a focus on rigorous, professional analysis and debate, associations and organizations which form part of the business fabric of the performing arts sector all over the world - such as the Association for the Development of the Iberoamerican Music Industry (ADIMI), Global Music Market Network (GLOMNET), the Iberoamerican General Secretariat (SEGIB), the Euro-Latin-American Network of Performing Arts (REDELAE), the Spanish Network of Theaters and Auditoriums (REDESCENA) and Satélite Lat - Women in the Latin American Music Industry, among others - will participate in the Network Meeting to work to boost culture, transport artistic endeavors to the international level and consolidate the creative industries through proposals based on innovation and consensus.

 As part of this exploration of collaborative working networks, MAPAS will also host an assembly of the Euro-Latin-American Network of Performing Arts (REDELAE).
 The Canary Islands will be represented by Réplica, the Association of Performing Arts Companies in the Canary Islands, and Pie de Base, the Canarian Association of Performance Artists.
-Both organisations will take advantage of the setting offered by MAPAS to hold their respective members' assemblies and establish collaboration networks with any agents interested in joining them.
+Both organizations will take advantage of the setting offered by MAPS to hold their respective members' assemblies and establish collaboration networks with any agents interested in joining them.